oblq/Navigator/README.md

 useful to handle external requests such as deep linking, push notifications or shortcuts (open specific VC from AppDelegate) and/or to simply call functions on VCs not directly accessible.

-Navigator recursively scan all instantiated view controllers in your view hierarchy looking for the class.Type you're searching for in childs and/or presentedViewController and save the route in cache for next calls.
+Navigator recursively scan all instantiated view controllers in your view hierarchy looking for the class.Type you're searching for in childs and/or presentedViewController.

 It can then navigate to it using all native container view controllers functions (UITabBarController, UISplitViewController and UINavigationController).